PadsterH2012/RPGer/feature_ideas/system/system-architecture.md

 ## Database Architecture

+> **Note**: This section provides a high-level overview of the database architecture.
+For detailed implementation information, see [Database Stack Architecture](../database/database-stack-architecture.md).
+For comprehensive schema documentation, see [Database Schema Overview](../database/database-schema-overview.md).

 ### Core Components

 1. **Permanent Database Stack**
-   - MongoDB for structured data and document storage
+   - **MongoDB**: Primary database for structured data and document storage
-   - Chroma for vector embeddings and semantic search
+   - **Chroma**: Vector database for embeddings and semantic search capabilities
-   - Redis for caching and real-time data access
+   - **Redis**: In-memory database for caching and real-time data access
-   - Deployed as separate containers with persistent storage
+   - All deployed as separate containers with persistent storage

 2. **Data Persistence Strategy**
    - Docker volumes for all database containers